Penal: History

 Up to the 19th century the area was called Peñeraal by the then Spanish government.
 After British colonization it remained uninhabited until the late 19th century to around the early 20th century when former Indian indentured laborers used the cash they received, in lieu of return passage to India, to buy and develop crown land, in what is today Penal, for agricultural use by draining the swampy land.
 They called it Pinjal in Trinidadian Hindustani and Pengyal in Tamil.
 The Penal Hindu Mandir was built in 1888 by Bairagi mahants of the Ramanandi Sampradaya from India.
 The Patiram Trace Shiva Lingam Mandir, a major Hindu pilgrimage site in Trinidad, was established at the turn of the century when a swayambhu (self-manifested) Shiva lingam emerged when the land was being cleared.
-By 1905, a Canadian Presbyterian Mission school and church was set up and a masjid and public cemetery in Batchyia Village were established.
+By 1905, a Canadian Presbyterian Mission school and church was set up and a mosque and public cemetery in Batchyia Village were established.

 Further development came in 1913, when the Trinidad Government Railway extended their route further south of San Fernando, allowing for agricultural produce from Penal to be transported elsewhere for sale.

 In the 1930s oil was discovered around Penal, leading to the influx of Afro-Trinidadian and Tobagonian oil workers from around the country who established a settlement near the half-mile mark of Penal Rock Road.
 In 1939, a small power plant was built to supply the town with electricity and a dam was built to supply the facility with water.
 Also in 1939, Sunbeam Cinema was established primarily showing Bollywood films, while the Regent Cinema that came in the 1940s primarily showed Hollywood films.